 Harsh winter conditions like wind and snow can forcefully move your door out of alignment.
 Rain can cause rust build-up on hinges or springs.
 Be sure to check for weather damage after severe weather and request panel repairs if you notice any.

-If your tracks are out of alignment, you can realign them by loosening the screws to unlock them and gently tapping them with a mallet or similar tool.
+If your garage door tracks are out of alignment, you can realign them by loosening the screws to unlock them and gently tapping them with a mallet or similar tool.
 If you need to adjust the lower tracks, you’ll need to remove the brackets.
 Always ensure the tracks are completely level to allow smooth operation.

 After realigning your tracks, retighten all nuts, bolts and brackets to secure them in place.